Course Syllabus

 course Level learning outcomes (clo)

-At the end of this course, students will be expected to have achieved the Quest and General Education learning outcomes.
+At the end of this course, students will be expected to have achieved the Quest Links to an external site. and General Education Links to an external site. learning outcomes.

 Course Map & Objectives

-Refer to the course map for the alignment of course objectives with module objectives and module objectives with learning activities.
+Refer to the course map Download course map for the alignment of course objectives with module objectives and module objectives with learning activities.

 UF and Course policies